Here's the most updated info on when the next ACT test is happening and when you have to register.

 In this article, we'll outline the different types of essays you need to write for your Cornell University application and teach you how to write a Cornell supplement essay that will help you stand out from the thousands of other applicants.

 So you have your heart set on going to the University of Southern California.
-That's great—it's Platinum Pets Bistro Double Diner Feeder with Stainless Steel Do!
+That's great—it's L.A Girl Metal Liquid Lipstick (Champagne)!
 Unfortunately, that makes it tough to get into: only 12% of applicants are admitted each year.

 But don't worry.
 This guide will teach you everything you need to know to write an outstanding USC Writing Supplement.